Fidelis Leite Magalhães

 Fidelis Manuel Leite Magalhães is an East Timorese political economist, public policy specialist and politician, and a member of the People's Liberation Party (PLP).

-He is the incumbent President of the Council of Ministers, serving since May 2020 in the VIII Constitutional Government of East Timor led by Prime Minister Taur Matan Ruak.
+From May 2020 to July 2023, he was the President of the Council of Ministers, serving in the VIII Constitutional Government of East Timor led by Prime Minister Taur Matan Ruak.

 Previously, from 2018 to 2020, he was Minister for Legislative Reform and Parliamentary Affairs in the same government, and, from July 2019, also acting Coordinating Minister of Economic Affairs and acting Minister of Tourism, Trade and Industry.

 Early life and career

 Magalhães was raised in Maliana, the capital of what is now the municipality of Bobonaro in the west of East Timor.
 He is the second child of Manuel Magalhães and Regina Cardoso Gouveia Leite, who had five daughters and three other sons, including the PD politician Nívio Leite Magalhães, State Secretary for Youth and Labor from 2017 to 2018.

 Manuel Magalhães was killed during the 1999 East Timorese crisis.

 While still a child, Fidelis Magalhães joined the resistance against the Indonesian occupation.
 At the age of 13, he became a member of the Sagrada Família (Holy Family), a resistance movement with religious features.
 Magalhães was also a member of a youth gang, Tuba Corente (Firm Chain).
 Members of that gang were searching for their identity, a process that could be "aggressive and even violent".

 In April 1999, due to the wave of violence leading up to the East Timorese independence referendum, the Magalhães family had to flee from Maliana.
 Indonesian troops had burned down their house and arrested Manuel Magalhães.
 Fidelis Magalhães, then 16, took refuge in the mountainous jungle of the then Bobonaro district.
 For six months, he and a friend, Gilberto, lived on dried cassavas, roots, and the charity of jungle villagers, who were equally impoverished and starving.
 Magalhães remained in the mountains until the INTERFET forces arrived in late September 1999.

 Following the departure of the Indonesians in the same year, Magalhães left school and started working for the Jesuit Refugee Services as a driver, to support his family.
 He also began to work in the field of human rights, under the guidance of Father Frank Brennan.
 At the end of 2000, he was promoted to the position of Human Rights and Refugee and Returnee officer with Jesuit Refugee Services.
 In 2001, he represented East Timor's civil society at the UN Session on Human Rights in Geneva.
 That was his first trip abroad, and he was asked to participate in a series of meetings only a year after he had begun to teach himself English.
 He has since described the experience as "surreal".